 - These employees are 30x more likely to feel overall job satisfaction

 AI really comes into its own to create that crucial, successful onboarding experience:

-- The necessary training and skills for each individual in their job position can be personalized and set up.
+The necessary training and skills for each individual in their job position can be personalised and set up.

 Artificial intelligence in training and development

 Gitnux finds that AI is estimated to replace 85 million jobs by 2025, but 97 million new jobs will be created due to AI, and 93% of HR leaders and employees in the US are open to training delivered via AI.